Et in Arcadia ego (Poussin): Sculpted versions

-Interpretation and legacy
+Interpretation

 The literal translation of "Et in Arcadia Ego" is "Even in Arcadia, there am I".
 Poussin's earliest biographer, Giovanni Pietro Bellori, understood the 'I' of the phrase to refer to Death, thus making the painting a memento mori, reminding the viewer that even in the blissful utopia of Arcadia, death still exists.
 Another biographer, André Félibien, interpreted the 'I' to refer to the occupant of the tomb, but still took the overall meaning of the painting to be a reminder that death is present even in idyllic Arcadia.

 The most important difference between the two versions is that in the latter version, one of the two shepherds recognizes the shadow of his companion on the tomb and circumscribes the silhouette with his finger.
 According to an ancient tradition (see Pliny the Elder, Natural History XXXV 5, 15), this is the moment in which the art of painting is first discovered.
 Thus, the shepherd's shadow is the first image in art history.
 But the shadow on the tomb is also a symbol of death (in the first version symbolized by a skull on the top of the tomb).
 The meaning of this highly intricate composition seems to be that, from prehistory onward, the discovery of art has been the creative response of humankind to the shocking fact of mortality.
 Thus, death’s claim to rule even Arcadia is challenged by art (symbolized by the beautifully dressed maiden), who must insist that she was discovered in Arcadia too, and that she is the legitimate ruler everywhere, whilst death only usurps its power.

 The vagueness of the phrase is the subject of a famous essay by the art historian Erwin Panofsky, who suggested that, compared to Poussin's 1627 version, this second version shifted the focus from a warning about the inevitability of death to a contemplation of the past and a sense of nostalgia.
 In the course of this re-interpretation of his own composition by Poussin himself the meaning of the inscription changed.
 Notwithstanding the rules of Latin grammar, according to which et should be conjuncted with Arcadia, not with ego, in Panofsky’s view, the speaker now is no longer death, but the dead, who, speaking to the viewer from the tomb, reminds him that he himself once was enjoying his happy life in Arcadia.
 This new meaning of the second version prepared the way for the translation "Auch ich war in Arkadien (geboren)" ("I, too, was born in Arcadia") given by Herder, Schiller and Goethe.
 The sentence now comes out of the viewer’s mouth, which means that he, like every human being, once was born in Arcadia.